leonkwan46/animal_social_media/README.md

 - Instead of one taking care of FrontEnd and another one taking BackEnd, Everyone is doing Full-Stack.
 (Ex.
 Leon built Register page, Mai built Login page, and Yuya built Homepage)

-- We build slow, because this is for learning purpose and we want make sure we understand every details, and make sure everyone is following.
+- We build slow, because this is for learning purpose and we want to make sure we understand every details, and make sure everyone is following.